gem/oq-engine/doc/installing/macos.md

 Installation completed.
 To enable it run 'source /Users/auser/openquake/env.sh'
 ```

-The demo files are located in `~/openquake/demos`.
+The demo files are located in `~/openquake/share/demos` for standard installations or `_your_custom_folder_/share/demos` if a different folder was specified during installation.

 ### Upgrade from a previous installation